handiandi/brt/README.md

 2. Run `sudo ./install.sh`
 3. Done! :)

+or just clone/download the files from the repository and run the script: `./brt.sh ...`

 ## Usage
 ---
 For use the script you have to download the bash file (.sh file) and install it - you can not install it with your package manager.
+Use the `install.sh` to use the script with only `brt ...` command instead of `./brt.sh ...`

-The execution command is `brt`
+The execution command is `brt` (if installed by `install.sh`)

 The script takes 1 mandatory argument, which is the path for the folder in which it should rename files.
 It can be the full path or relative path.
 The script also take some flags: